banklab/DMI-hybrid-extinction/README.md

 An example of a bash script used to run the program, and explore the parameter space is provided (run_fourloci_example.sh).

-The outcome is written in a folder specify by the user, and the parameters used are always saved in the output file.
+The outcome is written in a folder specified by the user, and the parameters used are always saved in the output file.
 An example of the output of the simualtions is provided here (example_output.txt).
 The first line corresponds to the parameters and seed used in the simulations.
 The following lines corresponds to independent replciates of the simulations.
 There is a total of 14 numbers per line.
 The first 8 numbers correspond to the allele that fixed (0 or 1) and the time of fixation of the alleles at the different loci (the first two numbers corresponds to locus 1, 3 and 4 to locus 2, 5 and 6 to locus 3 and 7 and 8 to locus 4).
 The 9th number is the maximum population size and the 10th number the smallest population size reached during the simulation.
 The last 4 numbers correspond to the population size when the polymorphism is lost at eahc locus.

 ## Analysis